brudnak/hosted-tenant-rancher/README.md

 ## Jenkins

-Running in test Jenkins as of this commit.
-Just need to figure out the config file transfer.
+Currently able
+to run from Jenkins
+when using a Multi-line String Parameter named `CONFIG` and pasting in your version of the `config.yml` file shown below.

 ## Setup